 Adam accepts instructions across the full spectrum of company and insolvency litigation and advisory work and is regularly instructed to appear in winding up and bankruptcy petitions.

 He was recently led as junior counsel in the Supreme Court by Peter Knox K.C. in the landmark appeal Lifestyle Equities C.V. and anor v Ahmed and anor 2021/0147, in respect of which judgment is outstanding.
-The case revisits various first principles in company law.
-It addresses questions crucial for all directors such as the nature and extent of the liability of a director, or senior employee, who causes a company to commit a civil wrong in addition to querying whether such a person, if legally responsible for a tort, can be made to pay profits made as a result of the tort even if the relevant profits were not personally received by them.
+The case revisits the extent of directors’ duties and liabilities.

 Further highlights include: